wormhole-foundation/wormhole-docs/infrastructure/relayers/run-relayer.md

 !!! note
     These processes _must_ be running for the relayer app below to work.

 Next, you must start a Spy to listen for available VAAs published on the Guardian network.
 You also need a persistence layer.
-In this case, we're using Redis.
+This example uses Redis.

 More details about the Spy are available in the [Spy Documentation](/learn/infrastructure/spy){target=\_blank}.